mrighetti-scpr/AssetHost/README.md

 docker exec assethost server
 ```

-Essentially, you are telling it to run the `server` script inside the assethost container.
+Essentially, you are telling it to run the `server` script located inside the assethost container.

 To run a worker for asynchronous image encoding: